vvvv/visualprogramming.net/content/blog/2024/Dates/link-summercamp-24-registration/index.md

 From August 22nd to 25th, join us at the beautiful [Funkinstitut](https://www.google.com/maps/place/Funkinstitut/@52.2400775,13.8031136,15.79z/data=!4m7!3m6!1s0x47a823316c0554f9:0xbae1fbf0680531a0!8m2!3d52.2386641!4d13.8155728!15sCg5mdW5rIGluc3RpdHV0ZZIBD2dhdGVkX2NvbW11bml0eeABAA!16s%2Fg%2F11mhg2x5mt?entry=tts), located about an hour southeast of Berlin.
 This is a perfect opportunity to immerse yourself in workshops, work on your personal projects, or simply relax and enjoy the serene lakeside setting.

-We are excited to host some renowned personalities from the vvvv community, including sebescurdie, kopffarben, chk and more!
+We are excited to host some renowned personalities from the vvvv community, including sebescudie, kopffarben and more!
 Also a part of the vvvv group will join us.
 Don´t miss the chance to deepen your knowledge, make new friends and enjoy the sun at the lake!

 {{< box >}}